How To Get An Even Skin Tone On A Bald Head (Skin Discoloration)

 This post may contain affiliate links.
 If you click one, I may earn a commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Bald heads automatically look better with a tan.
+Bald heads typically look better with a tan.

 If you have pale skin and no hair, it can leave you looking washed out, tired, and even ill.